DarrachBarneveld/Project3-CodeInstitute/README.md

 1. Enter workout details:  Users can input the type of exercise performed and the duration to accurately track their workouts.
 2. View all workouts: Users have access to a comprehensive view of their logged workouts, allowing them to review their workout history and monitor their progress.
 3. BMI calculator: Calculator that enables users to calculate their Body Mass Index as an indicator of their overall health and fitness level.
-4. Recommended calorie intake: Based on users' diet goals (weight loss, maintenance, or muscle gain), the application provides personalized recommendations for daily calorie intake to support their nutrition objectives.
+4. Recommended calorie intake: Based on users' diet goals (weight loss, maintenance, or muscle gain), the application provides personalised recommendations for daily calorie intake to support their nutrition objectives.
-5. Recommended macros: Customized macronutrient ratios (protein, carbohydrates, and fats) based on users' weight, height, age, gender and activity level, helping them optimize their nutrition and meet their fitness goals.
+5. Recommended macros: Customised macronutrient ratios (protein, carbohydrates, and fats) based on users' weight, height, age, gender and activity level, helping them optimise their nutrition and meet their fitness goals.
-6. Editing User Data: Users can update thier current data at any time for accurate custom calculations.
+6. Editing User Data: Users can update their current data at any time for accurate custom calculations.
 7. Users can log out at any time.

 ### Potential Features
 1. Workout plans: Offer pre-designed workout plans tailored to different fitness goals, such as weight loss, muscle gain, or overall fitness.
 Users can follow these plans for structured and guided training.
-2. Customizable meal plans: Provide the option to create personalized meal plans based on dietary preferences, restrictions, and fitness goals.
+2. Customizable meal plans: Provide the option to create personalised meal plans based on dietary preferences, restrictions, and fitness goals.
 Offer suggestions for balanced meals and portion sizes.
 3. Nutritional tracking and logging: Allow users to log their daily food intake, track calories, macronutrients, and micronutrients, and view nutritional breakdowns for meals and snacks.